Genre: Action Horror

 The legacy of the Sega Dreamcast is a sad tale, considering some of the quality games that came out of the system before its short life ended.
 While we’ve been seeing resurgences of Dreamcast games in various mediums lately, there are some titles that will most likely not see the same treatment- a

 quirky horror title by the name of Illbleed being one of them.
-While there were a few horror related games that graced the Dreamcast, Illbleed holds a cult status and mostly with good reason.
+While there were a few horror-related games that graced the Dreamcast, Illbleed holds a cult status and mostly with good reason.

 The game begins in the shoes of Eriko Christy, the president of the horror movie club at her high school, where she and the rest of her club end up with tickets to “Illbleed”, a terror-filled theme park where, if someone can make it through the park and survive, they can win $1,000,000,000 dollars.
 Of course, Eriko and her friends- the cool guy, Kevin, the jock, Randy, and the paranormal fan, Michel- all decide to take advantage of this to meet at the park and get through it together.
 Eriko, being the good friend that she is, arrives at the park late and finds that her friends have disappeared into the park under mysterious and perilous circumstances.
 Now, she must go into the park to help her friends and escape.

 The park is split into five ‘stations’, each with their own brand of horror- in one, a mischievous doll makes you perform tasks at her whim to pass while another centers around a park being terrorized by giant worms- and each has one of your friends trapped at the hands of the monsters within.
-In each stage, you can save your friends, adding them to the playable cast and saving them from terrible death.
+In each stage, you can save your friends, adding them to the playable cast and saving them from a terrible death.
 Should you not reach them in time or not act accordingly- well, it shouldn’t take much imagination to figure out the conclusion to that.
 You can also help a reporter, Jorg, who is investigating the park and murders that are happening within, rounding out your cast.

 As you travel through the levels, you have three bars to look after.
 Your standard damage bar will lower as you are struck by monsters or lured into harmful traps.
-There is also a heart rate bar which can be raised by running and dodging too much or by finding spooky traps.
+There is also a heart rate bar that can be raised by running and dodging too much or by finding spooky traps.
 Should this raise too high, there is the possibility that your character can die of fright.
-Thankfully, your heart rate lowers as you stand still.
+Thankfully, your heart rate lowers as you standstill.
 The last is the hardest to gauge, as it is a bleeding gauge.
 Certain traps and enemies can ‘cut’ the character, and if they are bleeding too much without it being taken care of, it can also eventually lead to their deaths.
 Thankfully, there are plenty of ways to avoid all of these things throughout the game, including a sensor that helps you detect traps.

 The tone of the game is its highest selling point.
 This is B-Movie corn from beginning to end (twice, as there is a New Game Plus), and it references numerous movies, including Toy Story and Tremors.
 While one stage plays out like a murder mystery where you guess who is killing maintenance people at the park, another has you finding clues about the mysterious death of a young boy and his father.
 None of this is played terribly straight, so this is more cheese and less scares, but it is enjoyable and feels like it is in the same vein as game like Monster Madness and Zombies Ate My Neighbors.